Call now for addiction support(877) 648-4288

 One benefit that is specific to inpatient rehab is that there is around-the-clock medical and clinical supervision that you have access to seven days a week during your entire stay at the facility.
 This can be extremely critical for preventing relapse in those with severe addictions, as individuals that are in recovery are vulnerable to a variety health issues shortly after stopping use of the substance that they were addicted to.
 During this time period, people will likely experience unpleasant and potentially dangerous symptoms as their bodies attempt to readjust to functioning without the drug.
 Even after the initial withdrawal symptoms have passed, the stress on the body and mind can aggravate other physical and mental illnesses.
 With close access to doctors and constant care, patients can feel safe as they undergo the process of becoming sober again.

-Most people with a history of drug or alcohol abuse have poor discipline and self-care habits.
+Many people with a history of drug or alcohol abuse have poor discipline and self-care habits.
 A critical part of self-care for a person in recovery is setting and accomplishing goals.
-Many people that attend rehab have tried to set goals on their own and failed because they didn’t approach goal setting with the proper mindset or conviction.
+Many people have tried to set goals on their own and struggle because they didn’t approach goal setting with the proper mindset or conviction.
 The repetitive cycle of wanting to change habits but continually falling short gradually weakens a person’s resolve to the point where many stop trying and fall back into their old self-destructive behaviors.
 Rehab can help teach you how to set short and long-term goals in relation to your recovery and how to accomplish those goals.
 The goals that treatment facilities focus on include objectives for your physical and emotional health, relationships, and spiritual aspirations.
 Ultimately, rehab is designed for your success after leaving.
-You will learn the tools needed to manage stress, avoid triggering environments, and create new thought patterns to enable your success upon departure.
+You will learn the tools needed to manage stress, avoid triggering environments, managing triggers when unavoidable, prevent relapse, cope in healthy ways, and create new thought patterns to enable your success upon departure.
 The new habits that you learn in rehab will help you cope with the day-to-day struggles of recovering from addiction post-treatment and how to address the situations that may have contributed to your substance abuse problem in a healthy way.

 Exercise also provides multiple benefits for patients in recovery.
 Rehab facilities often offer services such as tennis, yoga, swimming lessons, and other forms of physical activity to help people develop a healthy and strong body in the aftermath of addiction.
 Exercise, in particular, has the advantage of being quantifiable and measurable.
 Through this, those in recovery learn that they don’t need drugs or alcohol in order to feel good about themselves.
 They can see improvements in their physical body as an example of a healthy mind and body, without the need of artificial boosts from drugs.
 Exercise helps people suffering from addiction rebuild faith in themselves and replace their self-destructive habits with healthy ones.
 Daily bouts of physical activity help fill in the gaps of time that were once previously occupied by patients thinking about and obtaining their substance of choice.
 Once a healthy relationship with food and exercise is established, patients can use the nutritional tools that they learned in their everyday lives when returning home from treatment.